 J. Front Retailing verifies the rationale of individual issues of shares cross-held by the Group periodically every year at the Board of Directors from both a qualitative perspective and a quantitative perspective.
 Qualitative verification pertains to business strategies such as maintaining harmonious and favorable business relationships with companies with which the Company makes up a community, corporate customers and business partners and securing supply chains.
 Quantitative verification pertains to whether profitability of holding shares including related trading profits and the dividend exceeds the capital costs, etc. As a result, the Group cross-holds 21 issues of shares (listed shares excluding deemed holdings) as of February, 28, 2022, which is a decrease of 39 issues or 65% over the five years from fiscal 2016.

 Decisions with respect to voting on matters regarding cross-shareholdings are made from both of the following two perspectives:

-(1) whether cross-shareholdings will contribute to improving the sustainable growth and the corporate value over the medium to long term of the company whose shares are held;
+(1) whether the cross-shareholdings will contribute to improving the sustainable growth and the corporate value over the medium to long term of the company whose shares are held;

 (2) whether the cross-shareholdings will contribute to improving the Group’s sustainable growth and corporate value over the medium to long term.

-In case a company which holds the Company’s shares for the purpose of cross-shareholding (holders of cross-held shares) indicates intention to sell the Company’s shares, the Company will never conduct activities to hinder the sale of cross-held shares by implying a reduction of business transaction, etc., and appropriately handle the sale, etc.
+In case a company which holds the Company’s shares for the purpose of cross-shareholding (holders of cross-held shares) indicates its intention to sell the Company’s shares, the Company will never conduct activities to hinder the sale of cross-held shares by implying a reduction of business transaction, etc., and appropriately handle the sale, etc.